jonathanw82/Can_Share/README.md

 * The user is able to create a login.
 * The user can create, update, delete and edit their own cans or bottles.
 * The user can rate other can that they may have had in the past.
-* Other websites fail to have links to places to purchase the product.
+* Other websites fail to have infomation of places to purchase the product.

 #### This website is: